fctucker/challenge/README.md

 # Build & Run

-To Run the solution on your local machine please follow the instructions below:
+To run the solution on your local machine please follow the instructions below:

 1. Install nodejs version 7.10.1
 2. Git clone the project `git clone https://github.com/fctucker/challenge.git`
-3. On the command line, navigate to the the project and run the following command: `npm install && npm run serve`.
-This should automatically open a tab on your browserto the application.
+3. On the command line, navigate to the the project and run the following command: `npm install && npm run start`.
+This should automatically open a tab in your browser to the application.
 If not, you can navigate to the following URL to view the application: [http://localhost:3000/about](http://localhost:3000/about)

 # Description